bullmoose20/Plex-Stuff/README.md

 3. Open a terminal session and navigate to that folder with the script and run: `chmod 755 chk-video-codec.sh` to make it executable
 4. Goto the media folder that you want to scan and run `/mnt/user/data/scripts/plex-scripts/chk-video-codec/chk-video-codec.sh`
 5. 3 log files will be created.
 Review them to see the results

+## Find missing previews

+This script will go through your libraries and will find items which are missing preview thumbnails.
+If you find missing items you can try disabling `GenerateBIFKeyframesOnly` in the [plex advanced settings](https://support.plex.tv/articles/201105343-advanced-hidden-server-settings/).
+Note: this will slow down generating preview thumbnails significantly.

+### Usage

+1. Copy the script into `/mnt/user/data/scripts/plex-scripts/plex-find-missing-previews` folder (or any other unraid scripts folder you use)
+2. Review the `PREVIEWS_PATH` environment variable.
+3. Open a terminal session and navigate to that folder with the script and run `python3 plex-fin-missing-previews.py`
+4. Any missing previews will be listed in your terminal.